UoB-COMSM0166/2025-group-16/README.md

 | **King of Opera**      | A party game where characters continuously spin while idle.
 Players only need to control the forward button and try to knock others off by pushing them to fall from the edge. | **Feasibility:** ★☆☆☆☆ <br> - 3D to 2D transition may affect smoothness. <br> - Sliding-back effect needed on hit. <br> - Precise reactions for consecutive collisions. |
 | **Ghost Invaders**     | A Space Invaders-inspired game featuring multiplayer controls for movement and shooting, with quick access to the menu and restart options.            | **Feasibility:** ★☆☆☆☆ <br> - Excessive repetition. <br> - Difficulty imbalance affects player retention.                               |

+## Idea

+<b>Game 1 Introduction</b>

+Multiple players join a party game where they blend in with a crowd of robots while identifying and hunting down the other human players hidden among them, under various environmental rules.

+Feasibility / Difficulty
+1. Develop an algorithm to make robots behave like real players.
+2. Convert 3D visual elements into a 2D style.
+3. Implement simultaneous controls for multiple players (single-player mode is not supported).
+4. Synchronize player actions and robot actions to ensure smooth gameplay.

+Features
+1. Simple controls: move, attack, run, and disturb.
+2. Realistic robots involved.
+3. Diverse maps with unique rules.
+4. Customizable score system.

+Twists / Stages
+1. Basic Gameplay: 2-player simplest mode.
+Robots have no special behavior.
+Basic controls include: up, right, down, left, and hit.
+2. More Maps: Add multiple maps with unique rules, such as Gym, Battlefield, Theater, and Nightclub.
+3. More Controls: Introduce additional controls like running and disturbing, making the game more dynamic.
+4. More Players: Support up to 4 local players.
+5. Score System: Implement a scoring system where players set a target score to win.
+6. Online Mode: Allow players to compete online with matchmaking or room creation.
+7. Facial Recognition Control: Use facial recognition to control the direction of movement in the game, providing a more intuitive and fun way to interact with the game.

+<b>Game 2 Introduction</b>

+A rhythm music game where players choose their favorite song and score points by hitting notes with perfect timing as they reach the target spots on the screen.
+The better the timing, the higher the score.

+Feasibility / Difficulty
+1. Controls, music, and visuals must be perfectly synced for providing an engaging experience..
+2. Transform songs into beat points for gameplay.

+Features
+1. Simple Controls: Only 2 buttons are needed.
+2. Multiplayer & Score System: Support multiple players and track scores.
+3. Multiple Songs & Levels: Offer a variety of songs with multiple level options of each.

+Twists / Stages
+1. Basic Gameplay: Playable with keyboard and only one song.
+2. Start Screen: Add a start page before gameplay.
+3. Song Selection: Allow players to choose from three or more songs.
+4. Motion Detection: Add a motion-based gameplay mode.
+5. Multiplayer: Add a two-player versus mode.
+6. Custom Songs: Enable players to import music and auto-generate rhythm points.
+7. Visual Recognition for Drumming Action: Integrate image recognition to track players' drumming actions in the air, increasing immersion and making the experience more interactive.

 ## Your Group